leap-stc/leap-stc.github.io/book/guides/team_guide.md

 ### Moving Data between buckets using bare VMs

 In general you need some form of compute to move data between different object store locations, but be aware that the data will be always be streamed to and from that location over the internet, so fast connection speed is key for fast transfers.
 There are a variety of ways to move data with perhaps the easiest being to run fsspec or rclone on your local computer, but speed is likely limited by your local internet connection.
-For certain tasks e.g. moving data to admin only publishing buckets on the [](reference.infrastructure.osn_pod) it is recommended to use rclone on a VM
+For certain tasks e.g. moving data to admin only publishing buckets on the OSN pod it is recommended to use rclone on a VM

 ```{tip}
 These instructions should be easy to adapt to VM instances on other clouds, and can likely be automated to a much larger degree, but this is what has worked so far.
 Ultimately this approach is a somewhat manual implementation of the concept of [skyplane](https://github.com/skyplane-project/skyplane) which sadly does not seem to be actively maintained anymore.
 As of the writing of these docs we were able to achieve ~700MB/s transfer speeds with a single VM following the instructions below